 Destination Arts!
 Waynesboro

-Destination Arts will soon be 4 years old and has gone through many changes since opening July 2013.
-“Gallery 50″, the flagship gallery, features: Wind Down Fridays with music every Friday night from 5-8pm, Uncorked Inspiration paint nights, artist’s demo every Thursday with Marjorie Tressler, a Writers Forum and Song Writers Forum once a month.
-Very soon the new ” Music Makers-Our Community Music Center” next door to Gallery 50 will be opening where area and regional musicians can gather to jam and hold musical performances.
-With over 80 artists and artisans represented in Gallery 50, it is joined by 42 West Arts, a co-op gallery with 17 artists; The Ceramic Center, a co-op of potters with pottery for sale plus classes.
+Destination Arts will soon be 5 years old and has gone through many changes since opening July 2013.
+“Gallery 50”, the flagship gallery, features: Wind Down Fridays with music every Friday night from 5-8pm, Uncorked Inspiration paint nights, artist’s demo every Thursday with Marjorie Tressler, a Writers Forum and Song Writers Forum once a month.
+The “Music Makers-Our Community Music Center” next door to Gallery 50 is where area and regional musicians gather to jam and hold musical performances.
+Gallery 50 has been joined by 42 West Arts, a co-op gallery; The Ceramic Center, a co-op of potters with pottery for sale plus classes.
 The latest gallery to open, “Through the Lens and Beyond”, features photography and fine art with classes in digital photography.
 All galleries can be found on Waynesboro’s Main Street plus South Church St. Hours of operation are Thursday 1-4pm, Friday 5-8pm, Saturday 12-6pm, and Sunday 1-4pm.
-For more information, contact Gallery 50 Curator/Gallery Director Marjorie Tressler at firstname.lastname@example.org.
+For more information, call the Arts Alliance of Greater Waynesboro at 717-655-2500 or email [email protected]